UK to ramp up business support as coronavirus hammers economy

 Suspension of tax bills would be the most useful immediate step, he said.

-French President Emmanuel Macron said on Monday that his government would guarantee 300 billion euros worth of loans, and promised that no French company of any size would be allowed to collapse.
+French President Emmanuel Macron said his government would guarantee 300 billion euros worth of loans, and promised that no French company would be allowed to collapse.

-Britain has 1.8 trillion pounds of public sector debt, equivalent to about 80% of GDP, lower than many other advanced economies.
-But debt can rise sharply during downturns.
-Before the 2008 financial crisis, the debt burden stood at 34%.
+Emma McClarkin, chief executive of the British Beer and Pub Association, said the pub industry would be lost within days without government help.

-The increase in debt largely reflected the long-lasting economic slowdown and reduced tax revenue.
+The City Pub Group, which owns pubs across Britain, set out a range of cost-saving measures such as cutting sports shown in pubs and trading hours.

-New Bank of England Governor Andrew Bailey promised more “prompt action” by the central bank on Monday, less than a week after an emergency rate cut by the BoE as the scale of the coronavirus hit to the economy became clearer.
+New Bank of England Governor Andrew Bailey promised more “prompt action” on Monday, less than a week after an emergency rate cut by the BoE as the scale of the coronavirus hit to the economy became clearer.

 The central bank is also expected to expand its 435 billion-pound government bond buying programme.